BMorearty/exportiphoto/README.md

 iPhoto can do this now
 ----------------------

 Great news.
-If you upgrade to iPhoto 9.4.3 or later, you can export dirctly out of iPhoto to a folder structure.
+If you upgrade to iPhoto 9.4.3 or later, [you can export dirctly out of iPhoto to a folder structure](https://discussions.apple.com/message/24759040#24759040).
 You don't need to use exportiphoto.

 Here's how:

 1. Choose File &rarr; Export from the menu.
+2. Choose Kind: Original or JPEG.
+If you want the original picture at their original resolution, use Original.
+If you want to include all edits, use JPEG and check both checkboxes to get the keywords, titles, etc. included in the file.
-2. Choose Kind: Original and Subfolder Format: Event Name.
+3. Choose Subfolder Format: Event Name.

 ![Exporting folders out of iPhoto](iPhoto11exportbyevent.png)